vuldra/vuldra-datasets/README.md

 ## Datasets

-All vuldra datasets are based on the [CrossVul dataset](https://zenodo.org/records/4734050) by [Nikitopoulos et al.](https://dl.acm.org/doi/10.1145/3468264.3473122) The Vuldra datasets are minimised versions of the CrossVul dataset, containing only good/bad sample pairs that can be associated with commits from open source projects that have patched vulnerabilities in a single file.
+All Vuldra datasets are based on the [CrossVul dataset](https://zenodo.org/records/4734050) by [Nikitopoulos et al.](https://dl.acm.org/doi/10.1145/3468264.3473122).
+The Vuldra datasets are minimised versions of the CrossVul dataset, containing only good/bad sample pairs that can be associated with commits from open source projects that have patched vulnerabilities in a single file.

 The datasets were generated using the provided bash scripts and are sorted by the size of each file.
-Like in the CrossVul dataset, files labeled as good_* are the patched version of files labeled as bad_*.
+Like in the CrossVul dataset, files labeled as `good_*` are the patched version of files labeled as `bad_*`.
 All datasets have a balanced number of good and bad samples.
+Files below 100 Bytes have been excluded, since they do not contain enough information to be useful for the scanning with a LLM.

 | Dataset                                 | Individual file size    | Good samples | Bad samples | Total disk size | Should stay below OpenAI TPM limit |
 |-----------------------------------------|-------------------------|--------------|-------------|-----------------|------------------------------------|